Hexatown/hexatown.github.io/index.md

 **hexatown** is where Hexaheads meet.
 Hexaheads are not square heads, but a species with a digital approach to things.
 We hexaheads like to have control over what we do, but in this world of constant changes, all our existing methods is challenged.

+## Do you find is hard to keep up with the pace?
+Dream of "magic buttons" like

 <button style="font-size:130%;width:30%;float:left;padding:10px;background-color:#E8683D;border:none;color:#ffffff;margin:10px;" onclick="alert('Sorry, not there yet')">Make me compliant</button>